Pantherophis obsoletus: Feeding

-P. obsoletus is a constrictor, meaning it squeezes its prey to the point of cardiovascular collapse due to obstructive shock, coiling around small animals and tightening its grip until the prey can no longer circulate blood and dies of profound hypotension, before being eaten.
-Though it will often consume mice, voles, and rats, the western rat snake is far from a specialist at this kind of prey and will readily consume any small vertebrate it can catch.
+Pantherophis obsoletus is a constrictor, meaning it squeezes its prey to the point of cardiovascular collapse due to obstructive shock, coiling around small animals and tightening its grip until the prey can no longer circulate blood and dies of profound hypotension, before being eaten.
+Though it often consumes mice, voles, and rats, the western rat snake is far from a specialist at this kind of prey, and readily consumes any small vertebrate it can catch.
 Other prey opportunistically eaten by this species can include other snakes (including both those of its own and other species), frogs, lizards, moles, chipmunks, squirrels, juvenile rabbits, juvenile opossums, songbirds, and bird eggs.
 One snake was observed to consume an entire clutch of mallard eggs.
 Cavity-nesting bird species are seemingly especially prevalent in this snake's diet.
-The western rat snake has been noted as perhaps the top predator at purple martin colonies as a single large snake will readily consume a number of eggs, hatchlings, and adults each summer.
+The western rat snake has been noted as perhaps the top predator at purple martin colonies, as a single large snake can easily consume a number of eggs, hatchlings, and adults each summer.
 Several rat snake repelling methods have been offered to those putting up martin houses, but most are mixed in success.

 Reproduction

-In P. obsoletus mating takes place in late May and early June.
-The male snake wraps its tail around the female with their vents nearly touching.
-The male then everts one of its sex organs, a hemipenis, into the female sex organ, the cloaca.
+In Pantherophis obsoletus, mating takes place in late May and early June.
+The male snake wraps his tail around the female with their vents nearly touching.
+The male then everts one of his sex organs, a hemipenis, into the female sex organ, the cloaca.
 The mating lasts a few minutes to a few hours.
 After five weeks, the female lays about 12 to 20 eggs, which are 36–60 mm long by 20–26.5 mm wide.
 The eggs hatch about 65 to 70 days later in late August to early October.
 The hatchlings are 28–41 cm in total length, and they look like miniature fox snakes.

 Taxonomy

-This species has previously been placed (and is still placed by many) in the genus Elaphe, as Elaphe obsoleta.
+The species Pantherophis obsoletus has previously been placed (and is still placed by many) in the genus Elaphe, as Elaphe obsoleta.
 However, Utiger et al. found that Elaphe is broadly construed as paraphyletic, and placed this species in the genus Pantherophis.
 In addition, because Pantherophis is masculine, the specific epithet becomes the masculine obsoletus.
 The split of Pantherophis from Elaphe has been further confirmed by additional phylogenetic studies.

 In 2001, Burbrink suggested this species be divided into three species based on geographic patterns of mitochondrial DNA diversity.
-He assigned new common names and resurrected old scientific names, resulting in the following combinations: eastern ratsnake (Elaphe alleghaniensis, now Pantherophis alleghaniensis), central ratsnake (Elaphe spiloides, now Pantherophis spiloides), and western rat snake (Elaphe obsoleta, now Pantherophis obsoletus).
+He assigned new common names and resurrected old scientific names, resulting in these combinations: eastern ratsnake (Elaphe alleghaniensis, now Pantherophis alleghaniensis), central ratsnake (Elaphe spiloides, now Pantherophis spiloides), and western rat snake (Elaphe obsoleta, now Pantherophis obsoletus).
 However, these three species are not morphologically distinct and overlap in all examined morphological characters.
 More recent investigations have indicated P. alleghaniensis and P. spiloides interbreed freely in Ontario.

 In 2008, Collins and Taggart resurrected the genus Scotophis for Burbrink's three taxa (i.e., Scotophis alleghaniensis, Scotophis spiloides, and Scotophis obsoletus) in response to the findings of Burbrink and Lawson, 2007.
 The justification for this nomenclatural change has been removed by more recent research.